millerms/CranburyChiropractic/index.md

 <div class="page__lead" markdown="1">
 Welcome to Cranbury Chiropractic in Norwalk, CT.
-If you’re dealing with **lower back or neck pain**, **sciatica**, **headaches**, **balance concerns**, or other mechanical pain, we take a practical, neurologic approach: precise adjustments, short targeted exercises, and modern tools like Class III cold laser and ESWT shockwave when they’re a good fit.
+If you’re dealing with **lower back or neck pain**, **sciatica**, **headaches**, **balance concerns**, **dizziness**, or other mechanical pain, we take a practical, neurologic approach: thorough history exam, precise adjustments, short targeted exercises, and modern tools like Class III cold laser, Balance Tracker, or ESWT shockwave when they’re a good fit.

-We start by mapping your **limiter**—the mobility, control, or tissue-irritability pattern most holding you back—then build a plan that respects your goals and schedule.
+We start by mapping the underlying **cause**—the mobility, control, or tissue-irritability pattern most holding you back—then build a plan that respects your goals and schedule.
 The goal is steady, meaningful change so you can move confidently, sleep better, and get back to work or sports.
 We care for people of all ages; many of our patients are seniors.
 </div>

 **Sensory → brain → motor:** Every visit reinforces the same loop.
-We test how your sensory systems (eyes, inner ear, joints, skin) talk to your brain, update that map with precise input, and reinforce motor output so movement, steadiness, and even blood-vessel tone respond with less effort.
+We test how your sensory systems (spine, eyes, inner ear, peripheral joints) talk to your brain, update that map with more precise input, and reinforce motor output so movement, pain, steadiness, and even muscle and blood-vessel tone improves.
 {: .reveal .reveal--up }